Our Lady of the Gate of Dawn: Shrines in other locations

 The image is venerated by Catholics, Greek Catholics, and Eastern Orthodox Christians of many countries whose origins lie in the Polish–Lithuanian Commonwealth, including Lithuania, Poland, Belarus, Ukraine and their diasporas worldwide.
 In Lithuania itself there are 15 churches as well as Lithuanian parishes in Montreal and Buenos Aires devoted to the Blessed Virgin Mary of the Gate of Dawn.
 On 26 February 2007 the parish of Our Lady of Vilnius (Aušros Vartų Parapija) was closed by the Archdiocese of New York.
 The sanctuary had featured an icon of Our Lady, painted by the artist Tadas Sviderskis in the 1980s.

 In Poland the biggest church devoted to Our Lady is the Marian Basilica in Gdańsk.
-Other shrines of the holy icon are found in Poland (Białystok, Drogosze, Kętrzyn, Olsztyn, Skarżysko-Kamienna and Wrocław), United Kingdom (Kidderminster), United States (South River, NJ), and Australia.
-A copy of the painting can also be found in Church of Saint-Séverin in Paris.

 There is a Vilnius' Gate of Dawn Mother of Mercy Chapel (Cappella Lituana) in the St. Peter's Basilica in Vatican City.
 It was consecrated by the Pope Paul VI in 1970 and it is a place where Pope John Paul II had his first prayer after being elected as the Pope in 1978.
 Only Lithuania, Poland, Hungary and Ireland have such chapels in the St. Peter's Basilica.